bs22iu/Enso_docstest/docs/index.md

 8. **Bullseye**
 9. **Bin sort**

+#### Basic Name Generator/Name Picker
-**Basic Name Generator/Name Picker** – the most important question type that makes this network data collection software!
+The most important question type that makes this network data collection software!
 This question allows you to add alters to the data, and add/select alters in response to questions.

 - **Name generator vs. name picker:** Sometimes you want to add new alters, and sometimes you only want ego to choose from a selected list of alters.
 You can do either with this question type.
 - **Variable name:** This is important because THIS WILL TELL YOU WHICH ALTERS BELONG TO THIS LIST in the data.
 Data are saved with this variable name as a column header, with 1 for each alter who is added or selected in response to this name generator/name picker.